MrDrache333/docker-unhealthy-autorestart/ReadMe.md

 script will run automatically when the container starts, and it will continue running in the background until the container is stopped.

+## Environment Variables

+### BOT_API_KEY

+The BOT_API_KEY is the API token for your bot, which is used to authenticate the bot and authorize it to perform actions on behalf of your account.

+### CHAT_ID

+The CHAT_ID is the unique identifier for the chat or group where you want the bot to send notifications.

+### HOST_ALIAS

+The HOST_ALIAS is an optional field that allows you to specify a custom alias for the host where the bot is running.
+This alias will be used in the notifications sent by the bot.

+### BLACKLIST

+The BLACKLIST is an optional field that allows you to specify a list of containers that will not be restarted by the bot.
+The list should be a space-separated string of container names.

+### NOTIFY_BLACKLIST

+The NOTIFY_BLACKLIST is an optional field that allows you to specify a list of containers that will be restarted by the bot, but without sending a notification

 ## Usage

 To stop the container, run the following command: